What Is Click-Through Rate & Why CTR Is Important

 After all, in the pay-per-click model, the more someone clicks, the more money that search engine makes.

 But CTR is important to advertisers, too.
+CTR tells you how well your message aligns with the people seeing it and whether you capture their interest.

 When a user turns to a search engine, they have a question and are looking for an answer.
 They are expressing a need or want.

-What makes search so great is users are telling you exactly what they are looking for!
+What makes Search so great is users are telling you exactly what they are looking for!
 They’ve already decided they need something and are now trying to find it.

 Creating a relevant paid search ad is your first step as an advertiser in fulfilling that need.
+And CTR is one way of knowing whether you are fulfilling that need for searchers when they see your ads.

-This chapter will explain what click-through rate is, what a good CTR is, how it impacts your ad rank and Quality Score, and when a low CTR is OK.
+This guide will explain what click-through rate is, what a good CTR is, how it impacts your Ad Rank and Quality Score, and when a low CTR is considered OK.

 What Is Click-Through Rate (CTR)?

-Put simply, click-through rate is the percentage of impressions that resulted in a click.
+Put simply, a click-through rate is the percentage of impressions that result in a click.

 If your PPC ad had 1,000 impressions and one click, that’s a 0.1% CTR.